 Inquiries or submissions of papers should be accompanied by a brief abstract and biography and sent to the programme co-ordinator, Professor Jeremy Finn firstname.lastname@example.org by 21 August.
 Keynote speakers for the conference include Professors Charlotte McDonald (Victoria University of Wellington); Kjell Modeer (Lund University), and Amanda Nettelbeck (University of Adelaide) and Dr Te Maire Tau (Ngāi Tahu Research Centre, University of Canterbury).

 CRoCC is also running a symposium on colonial film in association with Ngā Taonga, Wellington, from 13-14 July.
-The programme and the registration portal can be accessed via the below.

 If you want to present at the Centre’s Filim in the Colony Symposium (co-hosted with Ngā Taonga Sound & Vision), then you have until the end of the week to submit your abstract.
 Details of how to submit are provided below.
 Make sure you don’t miss out on what promises to be an exciting interdisciplinary event.